MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 1. In the model diagram, select the **Salesperson** table.

 1. In the **Properties** pane, in the **Description** box, enter: **Salesperson related to Sales**

-	*You may recall that descriptions appear as tooltips in the **Fields** pane when the user hovers their cursor over a table or field.*
+	*You may recall that descriptions appear as tooltips in the **Data** pane when the user hovers their cursor over a table or field.*

 1. For the **Salesperson (Performance)** table, set the description to: **Salesperson related to region(s)**